artidoro/qlora/README.md

 We provide generations for the models described in the paper for both OA and Vicuna queries in the `eval/generations` folder.
 These are intended to foster further research on model evaluation and analysis.

 ## Evaluation
-We provide an adaptation of the evaluation script from the Vicuna repo to obtain GPT-4 ratings of model generations.
-We include both the script to obtain comparisons relative to ChatGPT with scores out of 10 as well as "pairwise comparisons" with three class labeling (win, loose, or tie).
+We include scripts adapted from the FastChat repo to automatically evaluate model generations using GPT-4.
+We include script for comparisons relative to ChatGPT with scores out of 10 as well as "pairwise comparisons" with three class labeling (win, loose, or tie).
 These are found in the `eval` folder.

-To facilitate replication of our evaluation, we also release GPT-4 and human ratings of our systems.
+To facilitate the replication of our evaluation and future work in this area, we release GPT-4 and human ratings of our systems.
 These are found under `eval/ratings-human` and `eval/ratings-gpt4`.

+More details can be found at `eval/EVAL_README.md`.

 ## Known Issues and Limitations
 Here a list of known issues and bugs.
 If your issue is not reported here, please open a new issue and describe the problem.